 [Recipe 2] BAKED FILO PASTRY SAMOSAS

 This week’s recipes are Indian.
-First up is Keema Mattar.
+First up is Keema mattar.
 Keema is hindi for any type of ground meat and mattar are green peas.
-My version of Keema Mattar contains carrot and cauliflower and is so flavoursome.
-It’s a fairly dry curry so it’s lovely served with yoghurt raita, and scooped up with some home-made chapati (flatbread).
-You can whip up home-made chapati in a naan-o-second (sorry, can’t resist a bad pun) but do use store-bought naan or chapati if you’re really pushed for time.
+My version of Keema mattar contains carrot and cauliflower and is so flavoursome.
+It’s a fairly dry curry so it’s lovely served with yoghurt raita, and scooped up with home-made chapati (flatbread).
+You can whip up home-made chapati in a naan-o-second (sorry, can’t resist a bad pun) but you can of course use store-bought naan or chapati if you’re really pushed for time.

 FOOTNOTE: The lovely Michelle of formandreform blogged beautifully about cooking this meal.
 Check out her blog – she is one clever girl.

-[Recipe 1] Keema Mattar (Indian spiced mince and peas)
+[Recipe 1] Keema mattar (Indian spiced mince lamb and peas)

 2 tablespoons olive oil

 1 heaped tablespoon fresh grated ginger

 1 heaped tablespoon cinnamon